 The module will get translated into your desired Language.

-The admin needs to configure the following sections as mentioned below to integrate the Magento 2 web security into the Magento 2 web.
+The admin needs to configure the following sections as mentioned below to integrate the Adobe Commerce web security into the Adobe Commerce web.

 Get Alerts about Unrecognized Admin Logins: The admin will get alerts each time admin logins through unrecognized means.